luspi/photoqt/README.md

 #### NOTE

-Even though GraphicsMagick initially started as a fork of ImageMagick (in 2002), trying to build PhotoQt with ImageMagick wont work!
+Even though GraphicsMagick initially started as a fork of ImageMagick (back in 2002), trying to build PhotoQt with ImageMagick wont work!

 ## OPTIONAL DEPENDENCIES